-- The student will be able to define community-based participatory research and explain the rationale for its use in addressing social and/or health challenges by reflecting on the experiences of communities traditionally disenfranchised from research processes and proposing a communityacademic research partnership in their group paper as part of a given case study. - 2.
+- The student will be able to define community-based participatory research and explain the rationale for its use in addressing social and/or health challenges by reflecting on the experiences of communities traditionally disenfranchised from research processes and proposing a community-academic research partnership in their group paper as part of a given case study. - 2.
 The student will be able to explain the phases and core principles of CBPR and the apply these principles by proposing strategies to develop, maintain, and evaluate a community-academic research partnership in their group paper as part of a given case study. - 3.
-The student will be able to discuss the role of the partners involved in the feedback, interpretation, dissemination, and application of research results by incorporating these strategies into their group paper as part of a given case study.
+The student will be able to discuss the role of the partners involved in the research process (e.g., discussion, planning, implementation, analysis, feedback, interpretation, dissemination, and application of research results) by incorporating these strategies into their group paper as part of a given case study.